jfroelich/rss-reader/src/parse-xml/parse-xml-notes.md

 * this should throw if input not a string. does it?
 * test whether doc is guaranteed defined regardless of input

+* think of a way to differentiate between a parser introduced parsererror element and an input document containing a parsererror element.
+One is an error and one is not.

 # Notes on throwing parser errors

 Instead of throwing an exception, parseFromString embeds a parse error as